Cosmological perturbations in a generalised axion-like dark energy model

 From this section, we find that the structure formation is sensitive to the parameters of the theory.
 Specifically, having fixed $\eta$ to the reduced Planck mass, $\eta=M_P$, structure formation imposes extra constraints in the parameters.
 Throughout this work, we have deeply analysed the cases $n=1$ and $n=0.1$.
 We found that both scenarios allow for late-time acceleration in a universe dominated by the dark energy sector today: $\Omega_{m0}\approx0.3$ and $\Omega_{\phi0}\approx0.7$.
-Observational data on matter structures can help us to further constraint the values of the parameters.
-The complete evolution of the scalar field plays an important rule, since tracking behaviour allows for scenarios in which the scalar field is not negligible at low redshift and can have appreciable effects in the matter structures which we observe today.
+Observational data on matter structures can help us to further constrain the values of the parameters.
+The complete evolution of the scalar field plays an important role, since tracking behaviour allows for scenarios in which the scalar field is not negligible at low redshift and can have appreciable effects in the matter structures which we observe today.
 In cases in which we are leaving the tracking regime nowadays, as the cases studied here, deviating so much from $w_v=-1$ can be problematic since we expect big suppression of matter structures with respect to $\Lambda$CDM.
 We have seen this effect by considering the specific cases $n=1$ and $n=0.1$.